paranoid-software/elemental-cms/readme.md

 ## Creating your first page

-To create a new page we start by issuing the pages CLI command like this:
+To create a new page we start by issuing the "pages create" CLI command:

 ```shell
 elemental-cms pages create -p home en